Get Yourself Tested

 How does GYT Clinic work?

-The GYT Clinic offers easy and convenient urine testing for patients experiencing no symptoms, and is a reduced rate/self-pay fee.
+The GYT Clinic offers easy and convenient testing for patients experiencing no symptoms, and is a reduced rate/self-pay fee.
 Patients can expect their results within 2-3 business days.
 Patients with symptoms should make an appointment with a medical provider for further evaluation and likely, additional testing.

 Why get tested?